-monitored, and all board policies and state laws will be strictly enforced.
-Please be reminded that a dog trained to find drugs will be used on a routine basis extracurricular events will be closely in school buildings and parking lots.
+· Conduct at sporting events and other extracurricular events will be closely monitored, and all board policies and state laws will be strictly enforced.

+Please be reminded that a dog trained to find drugs will be used on a routine basis in school buildings and parking lots.

 Thanks for your cooperation in making our schools safe havens for learning.